AICPA-ADS/AuditData-API/README.md

 The AICPA and XBRL US have initiated work to define an audit data transfer standard in an OPEN API format, that covers the areas listed above.

-## Initial Scope
+## Scope
+The  scope of the APIs covers the following:
+* General Ledger Transaction details
+* Trial balance values at a point in time
+* Sales Ledger and Accounts Receivable
+* Purchase Ledger and Accounts Payable
+* Inventory

-The initial scope of the APIs to be defined will cover General Ledger Transaction details and Trial balance values at a point in time.
-The scope will then expand to other financial subsystems.
-The Working Group will focus on developing and publishing the APIs, and promoting their adoption among auditees, ERP companies that work with them, and audit data extraction and analytics providers.
+The Working Group focused on developing and publishing the APIs, and promoting their adoption among auditees, ERP companies that work with them, and audit data extraction and analytics providers.

 ### Data Security
 The the API standard will not provide prescriptive guidance on security topics such as specific authentication/authorization schemes or in-transit data security, and will instead treat those as details to be chosen between implementing parties.
 The standard may address additional security concerns by providing implementation notes, as required.